tpoisot/ms_pop_networks/ms_pop.md

 ## Benefits for network analysis

 Accounting for the relationships between biotic interactions can be a powerful explanation for species co-occurrence.
-A recent experimental work by
-@sanders_indirect_2012 showed that some predators species can only be maintained if another predator species is present, which regulates a competitively superior prey, hence allowing prey coexistence.
+A recent experimental work by @sanders_indirect_2012 showed that some predators species can only be maintained if another predator species is present, which regulates a competitively superior prey, hence allowing prey coexistence.
 These effects involving several species and several types of interactions across trophic levels are complex [and for this reason, have been deemed unpredictable in the past, @tack_can_2011], and can only be understood by comparing communities in which different species are present/absent.

-To better understand these effects, it is important that several networks with similar species compositions are sampled.
-Assuming that interactions are present is obviously not enough, and the data needed to characterize these mechanism need to include a precise measure of interaction strength between each species.
-It is true that such data are orders of magnitude more difficult to gather than literature surveys or expert knowledge, but they are the only way to go beyond the current paradigm of seeing networks as mostly a collection of pairwise interactions.
+Looking at figure \ref{f:meta}, it is also clear that the probability of having an interaction between species $i$ and $j$ ($\text{P}(\mathbf{L}_{ij})$) is ultimately constrained by the probability of simultaneously observing $i$ and $j$ together, *i.e.*
+$\text{P}(i \cap j)$.
+Thus, the existence of any ecological interaction will be contingent upon *other* ecological interactions driving local co-occurrence [@araujo_using_2001].
+Based on this arguments, ecological networks cannot be a collection of pairwise interactions.
+Our view of them needs be updated to account for the importance of the context surrounding these interactions.
 From a biogeographic standpoint, it require that we develop a theory based on interaction co-occurrence, in addition to the current knowledge encompassing only species co-occurrence. @araujo_using_2011 and @allesina_competitive_2011 introduced the idea that competitive interactions can leave a trace in species co-occurrence network.
-It is now time to apply this logic to other types of interactions.
-In part, this can be done through the re-analysis of already existing datasets, although the statistical foundation of such a work is still mostly unknown [@thuiller_road_2013].
+A direct consequence of this result is that, for example, trophic interactions are constrained by species competition outcome *before* they are even constrained by predation-related traits.
+Appreciating such an effect requires a spatial or replicated sampling (**Box 1**) at the population level (**Box 2**).

 # Conclusions